DDoS/GameStore/README.md

 # Simple, clean, cute online store that sells in-game items
 > Made in Perl, C, Python and HTML running on Apache server

-# Todo:
-- For Shao Kun: There's a exist() function inside Register.pl script that needs to talk to database in order to check if user is already registered.
-Finish this part.

 # Building and publishing

 Clone this repo to your McGill CS account and setup and empty public_html folder following the instructions provided by McGill.
 Then in the root of the project, run